 Some universities operate mentoring schemes to help new students make a successful transition to university and settle in.
 Some mentors are specially trained to support estranged students and care leavers, and will make sure you can access the services and information you may need.
 Often, mentoring or ‘buddying’ takes place online, and this is sometimes available before the start of your course to support your transition to higher education.
 Check with your chosen university or college to see if they offer this.

 Stand Alone – a charity that works to support estranged people – offers support groups and therapeutic workshops for people in a similar situation.
 Their website provides information about upcoming events.

 The Stand Alone Pledge

-Many universities and colleges have pledged their commitment to supporting students who do not have the support or approval of a family network through the Stand Alone Pledge.
+Many universities and colleges have pledged their commitment to supporting students who do not have the support or approval of their parents due to a breakdown in the relationship (known as estranged) through the Stand Alone Pledge.
 Their website gives details of the 'champion institutions' who have taken the Pledge, along with details of the support they have committed to, and you can also listen to estranged students talk about their own experiences of higher education.
 Not all universities and colleges who offer support for estranged students have signed the Pledge, so if you don't see your choice on the website, it doesn't mean they can't help you.
 Check the university's website, or contact their student services office to see what's available.

 More info and advice if you're going it alone

 If you don’t have support from your parents due to a breakdown in your relationship, you will find everything you need to know here to help you prepare for uni life.

 Want to ask a current student a question?